 - racing thoughts

-These reports also suggest that the toxic symptoms last for three to four hours, with no adverse effects recorded as persisting beyond this timeframe.
+These reports also suggest that the toxic symptoms, when not resulting in death, last for three to four hours, with no adverse effects recorded as persisting beyond this timeframe.
 However, there is concern about serious acute and long-term toxicities.

 Research chemicals and drug analogues

 Drug analogues are substances that are chemically similar to other drugs.
 Drug derivatives are substances that are made from another drug.
 These drug analogues or derivatives often belong to various groups of drugs such as cathinones, phenethylamines and tryptamines.
 One example is mephedrone (commonly called meow meow).

 Drug derivatives are included in the bans under the Drugs, Poisons and Controlled Substances Act.
 Labelling on these products can be deceptive, with some described as 'research chemicals', 'plant food' or 'bath salts'.
 They also include warnings such as 'Not for human consumption' or 'Only for research purposes'.